citizen artist salons

 USDAC Citizen Artist Salons are video-based gatherings and learning calls that deepen dialogue on specific themes and allow promising projects, ideas, and possibilities to circulate throughout the USDAC network.
 Each Citizen Artist Salon features guest presenters, open space for group conversation. and highlights opportunities for action and connection across the USDAC Network.
 We will keep a growing repository of recordings from Citizen Artist Salons on this page for anyone to access.

-Join us on February 22nd at 3pm PST/ 4pm MST / 5pm CST/6pm EST for an online learning call featuring three experienced organizers bringing culture and creativity to the heart of immigrant rights organizing.
+Watch this online learning call featuring three experienced organizers bringing culture and creativity to the heart of immigrant rights organizing

 Activate Your Community with the People's State of the Union

-Poet Joy Harjo wrote that "perhaps the world will end at a kitchen table...while we are...eating of the last sweet bite."
 Story circles, a time honored tradition and technique of community building and collaboration, are like these familiar kitchen tables where the delicious parts of life converge and mingle, but instead of the table, we gather around each other to share the sustenance of our stories.
 In this session, you’ll hear from several USDAC organizers across the country who've hosted story circle events for different groups and audiences.
-You'll leave inspired to plan a story circle event in your area for the USDAC’s upcoming People’s State of the Union action in January 2017.

 CREATE YOUR OWN SUPER PAC (PARTICIPATORY ACT OF CULTURE)